Industrial Economics, Incorporated

 Employee Engagement

-Another key focus of IEc’s efforts is to encourage employees to pursue sustainability at home and in our community.
-To do so, IEc sponsors a series of employee-led “skill shares” on how to integrate more environmentally friendly practices into everyday activities.
-Examples of recent skill shares include cooking with local ingredients, eco-friendly shopping, bike maintenance, gardening, and composting.
-Each year, IEc staff also participate in volunteer events with local environmental organizations, such as the Bikes Not Bombs, Charles River Watershed Association, Emerald Necklace Conservancy, and others.
+IEc encourages employees to pursue sustainability at home and in our community.
+We sponsor a series of employee-led “skill shares” on how to integrate more environmentally friendly practices into everyday activities.
+Examples of recent skill shares include finding and purchasing from local food Community Supported Agriculture (CSA) co-ops, cooking with local ingredients, eco-friendly shopping, clothes mending, gardening, and composting.
+In 2024, IEc also held an on-site clothing swap.

 DID YOU KNOW